Augustine-Tochukwu/Daily_Site_Efficiency/README.md

 # Daily_Site_Efficiency
 Analyze datasets in an ecommerce firm with the main objective of Computing daily site-efficiency of each site

-the main objective is to
-Computing daily site-efficiency of each site with respect to the following fields
+the main objective is to Compute daily site-efficiency of each site with respect to the following fields

 # Arrived 	Number of arrived shipments (daily)